 Road Safety Subcommittee – The mission of the Subcommittee is to assist APWA member agencies to reduce the frequency and severity of serious crashes in their own jurisdictions, with policies and techniques that are cost-effective and appropriate for local governments.
 The Sub-committee develops strategies and recommends policy and position statements to the Transportation Committee to accomplish this mission.

-Transportation Sustainability Subcommittee – The mission of this subcommittee is to gather information on the best practices in sustainable transportation and encourage their use by educating the APWA membership.
+Sustainable Transportation Subcommittee – The mission of this subcommittee is to gather information on the best practices in sustainable transportation and encourage their use by educating the APWA membership.
 The subcommittee primarily serves the Transportation Committee’s goal to “assist APWA members to acquire and maintain the skills and knowledge necessary to successfully manage public works infrastructure and deliver transportation services cost effectively.”
 The APWA Center for Sustainability core principles also provides guidance to the subcommittee’s efforts.

 Winter Maintenance Subcommittee – The mission of the subcommittee is to promote the development and use of the safest, most cost effective, efficient and environmentally sensitive winter maintenance technologies, equipment, materials and practices; thus providing citizens with excellent quality of life during the snow and ice season.